sduffy826/TaxData/readme.md

 ```
 - NOTE: It will delete the data from the detail table for the year passed in
 - NOTE2: If the sheetname isn't AllDetail then pass 'sheetName <sheetName>' also

+### Loading/processing the Miscellaneous Spreadsheet Data
+- Use program updateSqlMisc.py, you'll see the typical commented blocks to run different routines.
+Should be obvious :)

 ### The TAX_SUMMARY table
 - After spreadsheets detail is loaded you want to update the tax_summary table, to do that uncomment the section in updateSqlWithSummary.py so that the appropriate section is run, it's commented pretty clearly... and is toward the bottom of the file.